 - Notes – Make notes about anything not already covered.
 For example, linkages to or disagreements with other theories, questions raised but unanswered, shortcomings or limitations, and so forth.

-If you’d like, you can try out Grad Coach’s free Excel template here (see screenshot below).
+If you’d like, you can try out our free catalog template here (see screenshot below).

 2.3 – Digest and synthesise

 Most importantly, as you work through the literature and build your catalogue, you need to synthesise all the information in your own mind – how does it all fit together?
 Look for links between the various articles and try to develop a bigger picture view of the state of the research.
 Some important questions to ask yourself are: